frankenk/quick_gitlab/README.md

-Terraform code that setups simple publicly available Gitlab CE testing instance in AWS (HTTP).
+Terraform code that setups simple publicly available Gitlab CE (HTTP) testing instance  in AWS.
 Uses `t2.medium` instance type - minimum supported specs by Gitlab.

 Gitlab instance external IP will be automatically updated in `/etc/gitlab/gitlab.rb` in case instance is shutdown.
 - To see new IP just type `terraform refresh` or check in AWS console.

-**Note**, for it setups HTTP instance (`http://`).
+**Note**, for now it setups HTTP instance (`http://`).
 Made it for personal use, so use my bad code at your own risk.

 ## Requirements